MAY-JULY: Writing to Publish with Ariel Gore

 Absolutely.
 You’ll get feedback every week.

 Ariel Gore is a Lambda Award-winning author of 13 lucky books of fiction and nonfiction.
-Her most recent book is Rehearsals for Dying: Digression on Love and Cancer.
+Her most recent book is Rehearsals for Dying: Digressions on Love and Cancer.

 Leave a Reply